 The Company, in the normal course of business, enters into transactions with other entities that fall within the definition of a related party contained in International Accounting Standard 24.
 Related parties represent major shareholders, directors, and key management personnel of the Group and entities controlled, jointly controlled, or significantly influenced by such parties.
 Transactions with related parties were carried out in the normal course of business on terms that were no more favourable than those available or which reasonably be expected to be available in similar transactions with non-related parties, i.e., equivalent to those that prevail in arm's length transactions.
 In addition to note 12, the following are the significant related party transactions during the period and the related balances:

-NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS (continued)
+NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS (UNAUDITED) (continued)

-For the three-month period ended 31 March 2021 (Expressed in Saudi Arabian Riyals)
+For the three-month and six-month periods ended 30 June 2021 (Expressed in Saudi Arabian Riyals)

 18. RELATED PARTY TRANSACTIONS (continued)